2nd man arrested in alleged Miami gas station carjacking case

 Footage showed a woman, who works at the gas station, pulling up to the tank to fill up her car, and then sitting in her car on her cellphone not realizing someone was scoping out the scene and getting ready to make a move.

-A man with a backpack walked up to her car.
+A man with a backpack then could be seen walking up to her car.
 When she refused to get out, he grabbed her, forced her out and then began to take off.
 Two men hiding in the shadows also hopped in before the car took off.

-City of Miami Police arrested 32-year-old Jeremiah Moore after they spotted the car on the same day of the crime.

 On Wednesday, police tracked down 37-year-old Darrell Burns.
 They’ve identified him as the man taking the lead in the carjacking.